Mojo (comics): Fictional character biography

-Later, Mojo was demoted by the producers on Mojo World due to low ratings and was moved to "Educational Broadcasting".
-He created an agency named The Yellow Eye and spied on every single mutant alive.
-When Cable sent Domino to spy on this agency, she ended up being captured and brainwashed by Mojo.
-His organization was eventually brought down by the X-Force, when Domino broke free from his control, and he was revealed as the mastermind behind the agency.
-Mojo is currently a prisoner of Cable's X-Force team.
+Mojo is later demoted by the producers on Mojo World due to low ratings and moved to "Educational Broadcasting".
+He creates an agency named the Yellow Eye to spy on every single mutant alive.
+When Cable sends Domino to spy on this agency, she is captured and brainwashed by Mojo.
+His organization is eventually brought down by the X-Force.

-In the 2016 Howard the Duck run, Mojo was revealed to have used footage of Howard's adventure to create a reality show for the Mojoverse.
-To fill in the gaps on Howard's life, Mojo filmed footage of a small alien in a duck costume interacting with Lea Thompson performing as Beverly Switzler (referencing the 1986 film adaptation of the character).
+In the 2016 Howard the Duck run, Mojo is revealed to have used footage of Howard's adventure to create a reality show for the Mojoverse.
+To fill in the gaps on Howard's life, Mojo films footage of a small alien in a duck costume interacting with Lea Thompson performing as Beverly Switzler (referencing the 1986 film adaptation of the character).